-- 1) Modified societal perspective that included direct non-medical costs, indirect costs, and productivity loss.
-The societal perspective costs described above were added to the base case scenario. - 2) An evaluation comparing non-invasive only versus non-invasive with biopsy diagnostic strategies.
-We compared the use of a fibrosis non-invasive diagnostic alone vs. that noninvasive diagnostic combined with liver biopsy prior to treatment initiation.
-The noninvasive diagnostic test's characteristics were assumed to be 91% sensitivity and 92% specificity.75 We needed to estimate the percentage of patients believed to have advanced fibrosis by non-invasive testing who did not (false positives).
-A meta-analysis found that in patients undergoing liver biopsy for NAFLD with abnormal liver function tests, only about 60% of patients actually had NASH.1 Based on expert input, we assumed that no more than one-quarter of those patients with NASH would have advanced fibrosis, giving a prevalence of 15% advanced fibrosis.
+1) Modified societal perspective that included direct non-medical costs, indirect costs, and productivity loss.
+The societal perspective costs described above were added to the base-case scenario.

+- 2) An evaluation comparing non-invasive only versus non-invasive with biopsy diagnostic strategies.
+We compared the use of a fibrosis non-invasive diagnostic alone vs. non-invasive diagnostic combined with liver biopsy prior to treatment initiation.
+The non-invasive diagnostic test's characteristics were assumed to be 91% sensitivity and 92% specificity.77 We needed to estimate the percentage of patients believed to have advanced fibrosis by non-invasive testing who did not (false positives).
+A meta-analysis found that in patients undergoing liver biopsy for NAFLD with abnormal liver function tests, only about 60% of patients actually had NASH.1 Based on expert input, we assumed that no more than onequarter of those patients with NASH would have advanced fibrosis, giving a prevalence of 15% advanced fibrosis.
 Applying the above sensitivity and specificity to a population with this prevalence gives a positive predictive value of testing of 67%.
 Thus, 33% of patients undergoing non-invasive testing were assumed to be false positives who might be treated if confirmatory biopsy were not performed.
 This scenario compared the costs and outcomes of OCA treatment that are generated by treating a subset of false positives from the noninvasive diagnostic only pathway with the costs and harms of biopsy added to only treating true positive NASH with fibrosis patients.
-We modeled a cost of \$1,441 for liver biopsy,76 a 0.2% mortality associated with biopsy,77 and assumed a one-month disutility of -0.05 associated with biopsy.
-Both true- and false-negative subjects were modeled in the FO health state for their lifetime, with the false-negatives accruing drug costs.

-- 3) Modeling treatment initiation separately among F2 patients or F3 patients.
+We modeled a cost of \$1,441 for liver biopsy,78 a 0.2% mortality associated with biopsy,79 and assumed a one-month disutility of -0.05 associated with biopsy.
+Both true- and false-negative subjects were modeled in the F0 health state for their lifetime, with the false-negatives accruing drug costs. - 3) Modeling treatment initiation separately among F2 patients or F3 patients.
 We modeled two distinct scenarios, where all base case input parameters and assumptions were included, with the exception of the initial fibrosis stage distribution.
 We created one scenario where 100% of the cohort began the first cycle in F2, and then a separate scenario where 100% of the cohort began the first cycle in F3, in order to evaluate the impact of stage at treatment initiation on the comparative value estimate. - 4) Initiating treatment where the cohort has a history of CV events.
 We modeled a scenario where treatment for NASH with fibrosis was initiated among people with a history of CV events.
 All base case input parameters and assumptions were included.
-Additionally, during this scenario, we also tested adjusting the relative risk for CV events modeled with LDL-C.
+Additionally, during this scenario, we also tested adjusting the relative risk for CV events modeled with LDL-C. - 5) Continuing treatment among patients who transition to the F4 health state.
+Based on clinical expert opinion that some F4 patients may still benefit from OCA treatment, we assumed 50% remained on therapy while the other 50% discontinued treatment as per the expected OCA label (and the base case analysis).
+The 50% who remained on therapy accrued additional OCA cost and could transition into the F3 health state.
+Model Validation